Princess Louisa Inlet

 There may be opportunity to bundle it with adjoining Crown lands, properties with conservation covenants and the existing park, to create 9,000 hectares (22,000 acres) of connected and protected land.

 The marine portion of the inlet already has federal protection designations.
 If this long-term goal is successful, it will mean protecting this iconic inlet from mountain top to ocean floor, creating a unique model of whole ecosystem preservation.

-Please join us and Princess Louisa Inlet, so we can pass on the magic of this natural treasure, forever.
+Thank you for joining us and Princess Louisa Inlet, so we can pass on the magic of this natural treasure, forever.

 Where is Princess Louisa Inlet?